Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/points-system/points-system-leaderboard.md

 ## Configuration
 `boardSize` This is the amount of users you want it to show when you do `!rank` `filePath` This is the url of the browser Source.
+`ignoredGroup` This is the name of people you want the bot to ignore.
+So they don't show on the leaderboard.
+(You will need to create this group)

 > It's important to note that if you choose a number too high for boardSize the message may not post due to twitch's own message character limit.
 {.is-info}